 - Offer fewer products to the consumer, allowing employees to be more familiar with the products available

 - Standardize tasks but also empower employees to make decisions that benefit customers

 - Cross-train employees so they can perform multiple jobs, offering flexibility where and when needed

 - Give employees the time needed to do their job, and provide time for spontaneous improvement

-This strategy is not just an academic ideal; Ton presented a glimpse of her research, which shows how this strategy has enabled retailers—who have adopted this approach—such as Costco, Mercadona SA, Trader Joe’s, and QuikTrip to both provide good jobs and to earn profits doing so.
+This strategy is not just an academic ideal; Ton presented a glimpse of her research, which shows how this strategy has enabled retailers that have adopted this approach, such as Costco, Mercadona SA, Trader Joe’s, and QuikTrip, to both provide good jobs and to earn profits doing so.
 It is, however, a complex strategy that requires long-term thinking.
-Nonetheless, it’s workable, sustainable, and everyone wins.
+Nonetheless, it's workable, sustainable, and everyone wins.